bernhardAxonIvy/doc/source/engine-guide/configuration/system-database/index.rst

 After initial installation, the Axon Ivy Engine runs in :ref:`demo mode
 <demo-mode>`.
 This implies that workflow data is kept in memory and not
+persisted (stored).

-persisted (stored).To run a productive engine, an external system database has to be connected, where data will be stored.
+To run a productive engine, an external system database has to be connected, where data will be stored.

-To define the database of the Axon Ivy Engine, the :code:`SystemDb` entries must be set.
+To define the database of the Axon Ivy Engine, the :code:`SystemDb` entries have to be set.

 .. literalinclude:: ivy-systemdb.yaml
   :language: yaml